94-Year-Old Grandmother's Song To Granddaughter, Wife At NJ Wedding Melts The Room

 Amanda Ruggiero knew telling her grandmother about her girlfriend Lexi in 2019 might be difficult — but the moment was nothing short of perfect.

 "It was very casual," Amanda said.
-"I said, 'I have a girlfriend and her name is Lexi.'
-At first she was super shocked, and then she gave me a hug and said she couldn’t wait to meet her.
-It was such a relief."
+"I said, 'I have a girlfriend and her name is Lexi.'"

+At first, Josephine was shocked, Amanda said.
+But then she hugged Amanda and said, "I can't wait to meet her."

 "She’s always had an open mind and heart," Amanda said.
 "I’m glad she accepted me for who I am and who I love."